What Every Ontarian Should Know About Car Insurance Policies

-Drivers across Ontario will sleep better at night after discovering that it is possible to understand auto insurance.
-Adequate car insurance is important since the costs associate with an accident can cause significant financial hardship.
+Everyone knows that car insurance in mandatory in Ontario.
+Adequate car insurance is important since the costs associated with an accident can cause significant financial hardship.
 Insufficient limits on the car insurance policy can be devastating when injuries and property damages exceed the policy coverage.
-Components of the Ontario auto insurance policy are explained here.
+Components of the Ontario auto insurance policy are explained below and the minimum auto insurance requirements for Ontario are explained here.

 Public property that is damaged in auto accidents will be replaced under the liability component of the driver’s insurance coverage.